Agency Accessibility: Selling Accessibility as an Ongoing Service

-Web accessibility work is often sold as one-time project work, performed at the end of a website build, when it should be an engagement throughout a website buildout and beyond as a client’s website grows and standards change.
+Web accessibility work is often sold as one-time project work, performed at the end of a website build.
+However, we recommend considering accessibility during a website buildout and beyond as a client’s website grows and standards change.

 Waiting to address accessibility until the end of website project is like building a commercial building and addressing accessibility after the fact.
 Sometimes it’s a necessity, but it shouldn’t be the plan.
 Anyone who’s seen an accessible website produced or remediated, knows web accessibility needs to be part of the conversation from the very beginning, but what about after?

-Unlike a building, you aren’t required to get a building permit when it’s time to make a change.
-A client can drink too much coffee one day and drastically change a website in the span of moments without anyone noticing.
-That’s why ongoing accessibility monitoring, consulting and maintenance are crucial
+Unlike a building, you don’t need a building permit when it’s time to make changes.
+A client can drink too much coffee one day and drastically change a website in a span of moments without anyone noticing.
+That’s why ongoing accessibility monitoring, consulting, and maintenance are crucial

 Ongoing Accessibility Monitoring

-We built RAMP to help agencies ensure that client websites remain accessible as they are updated by regularly scanning them in their entirety.
-With regular updates and changes to websites, it’s easy for accessibility issues to arise without even realizing it.
-Software like RAMP allows agencies to detect accessibility issues and errors as they arise so agencies can intervene with training and fixes before they are repeated.
-This approach not only helps maintain accessibility, but it also saves time and resources in the long run by catching issues early on and preventing larger remediation efforts down the line.
+We built RAMP to help agencies ensure that client websites remain accessible during updates by regularly scanning them in their entirety.
+Regular updates and website changes make it easy for accessibility issues to arise without even realizing it.
+Software like RAMP allows agencies to detect accessibility issues and errors as they arise so agencies can intervene with training and fixes before violation repetition.
+This approach not only helps maintain accessibility but also saves time and resources in the long run by catching issues early on and preventing larger remediation efforts down the line.

 Ongoing Consulting and Maintenance

-Every business wants their website to be accessible to everyone, including individuals with disabilities.
-However, accessibility is not a one-time fix, it is an ongoing process that requires monitoring and updating to keep up with changes in technology and the needs of users.
+Every business wants its website to be accessible to everyone, including individuals with disabilities.
+However, accessibility is not a one-time fix; it is an ongoing process that requires monitoring and updating to keep up with changes in technology and users’ needs.
 By paying for ongoing web accessibility consulting services, clients can ensure that their website stays compliant with accessibility guidelines, reduce the risk of legal action, and provide an inclusive user experience for all users.

 If you don’t have an accessibility specialist, we can help either with outsourced expertise or getting someone or a team at your agency trained up.